The standard single axle 3.5k trailer weighs 1000lbs so can carry 2500lbs, the tandem 7k weighs around 1800 so can carry 5200lbs.

 Drive-over fenders allow you to drive over the fenders on the trailer as well as integrate them with the width of the trailer so you CAN have more width up front, up to 98-102” (hammerhead design) and in the rear or just have more width to drive over and “cheat” side to side for wider vehicles – hammerhead options and wider trailers cost extra.
 Unfortunately, no manufacturers make these drive over fenders so they are all custom.
 These fenders allow the trailer to still sit low rather than going to a deckover trailer design where the axle is on top of the leaf springs rather than below them.
 We also offer a sort of half – drive over fender when you only need around a 90” hammerhead and not the full 98-102.

 Bi-fold gates are a great way to get the benefit of a smaller gate without having a dovetail on your trailer.
 The entire gate length is 4′ but folds into two 2′ sections that can both be removed from the trailer.
-Bi-fold gates cost $300 and come with spring assist.
+Bi-fold gates cost $360.
 On tandem trailers (or 6k SA) they come with heavy duty latches to hold the extra weight.

 An alternative to wood and metal that beats both in many ways is plastic lumber.
 It’s made from 99% water and detergent bottles and has a lifetime warranty, which includes color fade.
 It is grippier than wood and metal and has the same thickness and sturdiness of wood.
 Price depends on trailer size and ranges from $360 to $720.
 Contact for a specific estimate.